 If you have an image from a Backcountry Journeys workshop or personal outing that you’d like to print, the first thing you need to do is decide on what medium you want to print.
 Not all medium is created equal, and each has its own unique quirks.
 Let’s review paper, metal, acrylic, and canvas.

 Just like metal, acrylic has become an increasingly popular medium.
 Acrylic is my favorite medium to print on.
-Acrylic prints are essentially paper prints that are face mounted with acrylic.
-This means that the acrylic mount is placed on top of the print and the view looks look the mount to see the print.
+Acrylic prints are essentially paper prints that are face-mounted with acrylic.
+This means that the acrylic mount is placed on top of the print and the view looks at the mount to see the print.
 Acrylic prints are extremely detailed, vibrant, and have a 3-dimensional feel to them, and a lot of those features are due to the mounting process.
-They come ready to hang as well, but tend to be fairly expensive.
+They come ready to hang as well but tend to be fairly expensive.

 Canvas is a favorite of many photographers, they have great colors and a unique texture.
 I am not going to spend too much time on canvas because I don’t think canvas is a great option for landscape or wildlife photographers.
 The textured look of canvas can be a great attention grabber, but it can drown out the details that we nature photographers love so much.
 Thus, I recommend the other mediums.
 If detail is not important to you, canvas prints can be very nice.
 They are so popular because they are easy to print on, easy to hang, and do not require framing.